VIC.GOV.AU | Policy and Advisory Library

 How social disadvantage funding is calculated

-• The school’s SFOE will be used to calculate the rate of Social Disadvantage loading each student will attract.
+• The school’s SFOE is used to calculate the rate of Social Disadvantage loading each student will attract.
 Where a school’s SFOE is at or below the Minimum SFOE threshold, the minimum rate of each loading will be applied and, where it is at or above the Maximum SFOE threshold, each student attracts the Maximum rate for their loading.
 (Thresholds and rates can be found in Table 4).

 • For schools with an SFOE between the Minimum SFOE threshold and the Maximum SFOE threshold, the rate will be tapered based on their SFOE index.
 To determine the taper, the following calculation is used:

-((Campus SFOE − Minimum SFOE threshold) / (Maximum SFOE threshold − Minimum SFOE threshold))
+Taper = ((Campus SFOE − Minimum SFOE threshold) / (Maximum SFOE threshold − Minimum SFOE threshold))

 This is then applied to each loading rate by: